keithalewis/math/uf.md

 $$
 	A_t = \Delta_t\cdot C_t - \Gamma_t\cdot X_t.
 $$
-At time $t$ cash flows proportional the the existing position are credited and the cost of trades just executed are debited.
+At time $t$, cash flows proportional the existing position are credited and the cost of trades just executed are debited.
 Note $A_{\tau_0} = -V_{\tau_0}$.

 Trading strategies create synthetic instruments.
 Amounts and values are proxies for cash flows and prices.
 A derivative security is a contract between counterparties for exchanges of future amounts.
-If a trading strategy that produces those amounts exists then its initial value, plus vigorish, is what a sell-side trader quotes to buy-side customers.
+If a trading strategy that produces those amounts exists, then its initial value, plus vigorish, is what a sell-side trader quotes to buy-side customers.
 A quants job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^4] The term _self-financing_ means satisfying the obligation to pay 0 on non-payment dates.

-When $\Delta_t + \Gamma_t = 0$ we say the trading strategy is _closed
+When $\Delta_t + \Gamma_t = 0$, we say the trading strategy is _closed
 out_ at $t$.
-If no trades are executed after that then future amounts and values are zero.
+If no trades are executed after that, then future amounts and values are zero.

 If a trading strategy has $A_{\tau_0} > 0$, $A_t \ge 0$
-for $t > \tau_0$, and eventually closes out then _arbitrage_ exists: it is possible to make money on the initial trade and never lose money over the life of the trading strategy.
+for $t > \tau_0$ and eventually closes out, then _arbitrage_ exists: it is possible to make money on the initial trade and never lose money over the life of the trading strategy.
 This definition of arbitrage depends on the model used for cash flows and prices.